Families mark first anniversary of Ethiopian 737 MAX crash

 Monday’s interim report from Ethiopia’s Aircraft Accident Investigation Bureau bolstered the findings of Ethiopia’s initial assessment, which linked the crash to the plane’s MCAS anti-stall software.

-It identified no issues with the airline or the pilots’ handling of the plane, which crashed shortly after take-off.
+It identified no issues with the airline or the pilots’ handling of the plane.

 Inaccurate sensor readings activated the plane’s MCAS anti-stall system, pushing the nose of the aircraft lower as the pilots struggled to control it, the report said.